-Brand Marketing: What It Is + How to Create your Brand Marketing Strategy
+Brand Marketing: What It Is + How to Create Your Brand Marketing Strategy

-Explore how brand marketing helps businesses build brand equity and promote their product lines, and discover the steps of creating a brand marketing strategy for your business.
+Explore how brand marketing helps businesses build brand equity and promote their product lines, and discover the steps to creating a brand marketing strategy for your business.

 Brand marketing refers to promoting a company’s brand as a whole rather than highlighting individual products and services.
 In this approach, a company might build marketing collateral that showcases its look and feel, transmits its values, and tells a compelling brand story.

-Brand marketing serves several purposes, including boosting your brand’s reputation, building brand equity, and inspiring consumers’ trust and loyalty.
-In addition, an effective brand marketing strategy can also make it possible to increase consumers’ engagement with your brand, increase revenue, turn loyal customers into brand ambassadors, and have a positive impact on people’s lives.
+Brand marketing serves several purposes, including boosting your brand’s reputation, building brand equity, and inspiring consumer trust and loyalty.
+In addition, an effective brand marketing strategy can also make it possible to increase consumer engagement with your brand, increase revenue, turn loyal customers into brand ambassadors, and have a positive impact on people’s lives.

-While brand marketing combines concepts related to branding and marketing, these two business practices by themselves are not the same thing.
+While brand marketing combines concepts related to branding and marketing, these two business practices are different.
 Branding is the process of developing a distinct identity for a company and an experience for consumers.
 Marketing refers to the tactics a company uses to promote products and services to a specific market segment using insights from research.

+Now that we’ve defined brand marketing continue reading to build your strategy.
+These skills and processes can be useful in developing your own business or pursuing a career as a brand marketer.

 A brand marketing strategy is your long-term plan to improve your brand’s position in the marketplace.
-A strategy helps organise efforts to educate consumers about your brand.
-Gather any brand assets and marketing collateral you may already have, including design elements, social media content, buyer personas, and ad campaign creatives, and then follow the steps below to build your brand marketing strategy.
+A strategy helps organize efforts to educate consumers about your brand.
+Gather any brand assets and marketing collateral you may already have, including design elements, social media content, buyer personas, and ad campaign creatives.
+Then, follow the steps below to build your brand marketing strategy.

 Articulate what you want to achieve with your brand marketing efforts.
 That way, you can determine your tactics and approaches with intention and have a basis for measuring your progress over time.
 Make these goals as specific as possible, understanding that you can adjust as needed as you build other sections of your brand marketing strategy.